Atypon-OpenSource/manuscripts-json-schema/README.md

 We never actually add `MPStyle` and `MPManagedObject` to the validator, we just merge the properties from them.

-You can see that the `scalars` are still just references that are shared
+You can see that the `scalars` are still just references that are shared, so there is some reuse.

 ### n.b.